gc0rreiab/nRF-Connect-SDK-Fundamentals/fund_less6_exer1_exer2/README.md

     cmake_minimum_required(VERSION 3.20.0)
     find_package(Zephyr REQUIRED HINTS $ENV{ZEPHYR_BASE})
-    project(i2c_exercise1)
+    project(i2c_exercise)
     target_sources(app PRIVATE src/main.c)

-On exercise 2, also add the following instruction to make sure to add the sensor C driver to the build process if the variable **CONFIG_BNO055_SENSOR** is set in Kconfig file:
+On exercise 2 add the **ExternalProject_Add** command to download and build the sensor library during the build process from their own github page.
+This ensure the project will track the sensor driver repository.
+Note that ExternalProject_Add command only will be performed if the variable **CONFIG_BNO055_SENSOR** is set in Kconfig file.

+In exercise 2, add the **ExternalProject_Add** command to download and build the sensor library during the build process from Bosch BNO055 driver github page.
+This ensures that the project will track the sensor driver repository.
+Note that the **ExternalProject_Add** command will only be executed if the variable **CONFIG_BNO055_SENSOR** is defined in the Kconfig file.

     target_sources_ifdef(CONFIG_BNO055_SENSOR app PRIVATE src/bno055.c)

+This build-process was set up for learning purposes.
+A simple way to use the Bosch BNO055 driver would be to download the bno055.c and bno055.h files and place them in the exercise directory.
+However, this way, if any update or bug fix is ​​made to the BNO055 sensor repository, the exercise will not be configured to track it.

 ## Build and flash Instructions
 1. Add this as an existing application in nRF Connect for VS Code extension.